Explore Courses

 Compulsory Education

-• Compulsory education begins at age five, with most schools admitting children as young as four.
+• Compulsory education begins at the age of five, with most schools admitting children as young as four.

-• From age sixteen, there is partial compulsory education, mandating attendance for at least two days a week.
+• From the age of sixteen, there is partial compulsory education, mandating attendance for at least two days a week.

-• Compulsory education concludes for students at age eighteen or upon acquiring a diploma at the VWO, HAVO, or MBO level.
+• Compulsory education concludes for students at the age of eighteen or upon acquiring a diploma at the VWO, HAVO, or MBO level.

 Freedom of Education